Parthasarathi-MVN/insure-my-team/README.md

 # Insurance management platform (Backend)

-## Running the application in local
+## Running the application in local machine

 ### Steps to run the application